-- (1) When a complaint is received in writing, it should be passed on to the Manager of the staff member named in the complaint or the Manager of the area subject to the complaint, as appropriate.
+(1) When a complaint is received in writing, it should be passed on to the Manager of the staff member named in the complaint or the Manager of the area subject to the complaint, as appropriate.
 The Manager must keep a record of the complaint and send an acknowledgment letter to the customer within two working days.
-The Manager or a designated employee will manage the complaint until resolution. - (2) If necessary, further details should be obtained from the complainant.
-If the complaint is not made by the service user but on the service user's behalf, then the consent of the service user, preferably in writing, must be obtained from the complainant. - (3) Complaint should be given the right to report to DCEO if they are not satisfied with the W.D.D.'s stated resolution. - (4) Immediately on receipt of the complaint, the W.D.D. should launch an investigation and, within 28 days, should be able to provide a full explanation to the complainant, either in writing or by arranging a meeting with the individuals concerned. - (5) If the issues are too complex to complete the investigation within 28 days, the complainant should be informed of a timeline by which the issue will be resolved. - (6) If a meeting is arranged, the complainant should be advised that they may, if they wish, bring a friend, relative, or other representative to act as an advocate.
+The Manager or a designated employee will manage the complaint until resolution.

+- (2) If necessary, further details should be obtained from the complainant.
+If the complaint is not made by the service user but on the service user's behalf, then the consent of the service user, preferably in writing, must be obtained from the complainant. - (3) Complaints should be given the right to report to DCEO if they are not satisfied with the W.D.D.'s stated resolution. - (4) Immediately on receipt of the complaint, the W.D.D. should launch an investigation and, within 28 days, should be able to provide a full explanation to the complainant, either in writing or by arranging a meeting with the individuals concerned. - (5) If the issues are too complex to complete the investigation within 28 days, the complainant should be informed of a timeline by which the issue will be resolved. - (6) If a meeting is arranged, the complainant should be advised that they may, if they wish, bring a friend, relative, or other representative to act as an advocate.
 At the meeting, a detailed explanation of the results of the investigation should be given and an apology if it is deemed appropriate (apologizing for what has happened need not be an admission of liability). - (7) After the meeting, or if the complainant does not want a meeting, a written account of the investigation should be sent to the complainant.
-This should include details of how to approach the W.D.B., DOL/ETA, and D.O.L. regarding the complaint/incident. - (8) The outcomes of the investigation and the meeting should be recorded, as well as any recommended changes in policy or operations because of the investigation. - (9) The W.D.D. staff should discuss complaints and their outcome at a formal business meeting once each year.
+This should include details of how to approach the W.D.B., DOL/ETA, and D.O.L. regarding the complaint/incident. - (8) The outcomes of the investigation and the meeting should be recorded, as well as any recommended changes in policy or operations because of the investigation. - (9) The W.D.D. staff should discuss complaints and their outcome at a formal business meeting once each year d.
+Staff Training i.
+All staff should be trained in dealing with and responding to complaints.
+Complaints policy training should be included in the induction training for all new staff, and in-house training sessions on handling complaints should be conducted at least annually, and all relevant staff should attend.
+Managers are responsible for organizing and coordinating staff training.